Gitrader/vikingInvadersGame/Readme.md

 - canvas
 - ctx (2d)
 - speed
+- width
+- height
+- size
+- direction
 - x position
 - y position
 - image
+- imagesrc

 ###### Methods:

 - draw
+- updatePosition
-- update
+- shootProjectiles
-- collideWithEnemy
+- isInsideScreen
-- remove
+- didCollide

 ## States and States Transitions

 - startScreen

-  ​ Bonus : choose your weapon

 ​ Start the game

-  ​ Goes to gameScreen when Start button is clicked
+​ Goes to Choose your weapon screen when Start button is clicked

+- chooseYourWeapon

+Choose your weapon bow or canon corresponding to the level of difficulty

+When selecting a weapon, redirects to the gameScreen

-* gameScreen
+- gameScreen

 ​ Game running while lives > 0